 CPAL is the modelling and simulation language used in a study on the accuracy of the clock synchronization in the TTEthernet network with CNES (Centre National d’Etudes Spatiales).
-A paper reporting on the results of this work will be presented at the Embedded Real-Time Software and Systems (ERTS 2018), Toulouse, France, January 31st – February 2nd, 2018 — download paper here.
+A paper reporting on the results of this work was presented at the Embedded Real-Time Software and Systems (ERTS 2018), Toulouse, France, January 31st – February 2nd, 2018 — download paper and presentation here— and it received a best paper award:

 Seminar at the Institute of Electronics, Computer and Telecommunication Engineering of the CNR about Model-Driven Engineering with CPAL, demoing CPAL for embedded targets and for the simulation of distributed systems — download slides here.